Masan-k/bombBoy/readme.txt

 When set to "ssbb", "ss" is destroyed. ("Ss" has 2 soft blocks, "bb" has 2 bombs) Correctly, only the right side of "ss" is destroyed.

-・ Bomb disappears
-If you place bombs in the order of "132", the bomb of "2" disappears.

 Features you want to add
 ・ Attacker's invincible skill